riscv-collab/riscv-gnu-toolchain/README.md

 #### Update Source Tree

-`riscv-gnu-toolchain` contain stable but not latest source for each submodule, in case you want to using latest develoment tree, you can use following command to upgrade all submodule.
+`riscv-gnu-toolchain` contain stable but not latest source for each submodule, in case you want to using latest development tree, you can use following command to upgrade all submodule.

     git submodule update --remote